apecloud/kubeblocks/docs/user_docs/fault_injection/pod-faults.md

 ## Before you start

 * Make sure there is no Control Manager of Chaos Mesh running on the target Pod.
-* If the fault type is `pod-kill`, replicaSet or a similar mechanism is configured to ensure that Pod can restart automatically.
+* If the fault type is `pod-kill`, ReplicaSet or a similar mechanism is configured to ensure that Pod can restart automatically.

 ## Simulate fault injections by kbcli